 Trout are also abundant deep in some of the great lakes, where they can grow to massive size and put up fights usually reserved for the ocean.
 These trout can be found feeding on smaller fish in the depths of the lake, or more commonly during the salmon spawn, raiding their beds.
 Finding out where trout are stocked is simply and easy, and a week or two after a stock is always a great time to try your hand.

 Since rainbow trout grow to about 12 inches, you are safe even with ultralight tackle.
-A standard trout fishing rig would include a spinning reel, 4-8 lb test flurocarbon line and a light or ultralight action rod.
+A standard trout fishing rig would include a spinning reel, 4-8 lb test fluorocarbon line, and a light or ultralight action rod.

 There are two big rules to remember when trout fishing: